primitivefinance/arbiter/README.md

 ## Features (in development):

 #### TODOs:
-- [x] Library of top 10 popular tokens which includes symbol, address, and decimals.
+- [x] Library of popular tokens which includes symbol, address, and decimals.
 - [x] Takes user input of token addresses and finds the corresponding PoolIDs for UniswapV3.
 - [x] Monitors the UniswapV3 pool prices continuously.
 - [ ] Allow for users to input an Etherscan API key to pull token info from the chain.